yungyuc/nsdhw_24au/project/YaoKuang/README.rst

-Optimized C++ Research<br>
+Optimized C++ Research
 ===================
-Proven techniques for heightened performance.<br>
+Proven techniques for heightened performance.

-Basic Information<br>
+Basic Information
 ----------------
-Proven techniques for heightened performance, and the ref code is house in its repository: https://github.com/SeattleCpp?tab=repositories<br>
+Proven techniques for heightened performance, and the ref code is house in its repository: https://github.com/SeattleCpp?tab=repositories

-Problem to Solve<br>
+Problem to Solve
 ----------------
-Exploit the following opportunities to improve code performance:<br>
+Exploit the following opportunities to improve code performance:

-• Use better libraries, and use libraries better.<br>
+• Use better libraries, and use libraries better.

-• Reduce memory allocation.<br>
+• Reduce memory allocation.

-• Reduce copying.<br>
+• Reduce copying.

-• Remove computation.<br>
+• Remove computation.

-• Increase concurrency.<br>
+• Increase concurrency.

 • Optimize memory management.